 The Bodleian Latin American Centre Library at 1 Church Walk is a specialist lending collection for those studying Latin American politics, economics and social sciences.
 It also has an extensive history collection, focused in particular on the twentieth century.
 Located at the Latin American Centre, it not only supports the Centre’s postgraduate students but welcomes all current resident members of the University who are interested in the subject area.

 The library houses some 18,000 volumes, together with journals, a wide ranging grey literature collection, microfilms and DVDs.
-The stock is regularly updated.
-It has three reading rooms, all with wifi.

 The library is part of the Social Sciences Group of the Bodleian Libraries and is both a focus of scholarship and a popular meeting place for students.
 Books purchased since 1991 are catalogued on SOLO.
 Please see the Library webpage for further information.